scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_spatial_neighbors.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 37-40
+GENERATED FROM PYTHON SOURCE LINES 37-41

 The function builds a spatial graph and saves its adjacency matrix to ``adata.obsp['spatial_connectivities']`` and weighted adjacency matrix to ``adata.obsp['spatial_distances']`` by default.
+Note that it can also build a a graph from a square grid, just set ``neigh_grid = 4``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 40-43
+GENERATED FROM PYTHON SOURCE LINES 41-44

 .. code-block:: default